RakibulHasib/Desktop-Appliction/README.md

 # Desktop-Appliction
-Desktop Application using tools Visual studio 2019,SQL server 2019
+Desktop Application on Travel and Tour Management System using tools Visual studio 2019,SQL server 2019

 //follow it to run my application,
 You have to create a database,you can create database by execute (Script File.sql).